“What is your first impression when you see the bright red Coca-Cola logo?”

 1. Understand the design’s purpose and target audience.

-Different genders and age groups have varying color preferences.
+Color preferences differ among people based on gender and age.
 For example, vibrant colors are often used in children’s books to evoke cheerfulness, while softer colors like pink are frequently found in applications targeting women.

 2. Conduct research on the local culture.